mmul-it/training/Mastering-Versioning/Git-First-Workflow.md

        First commit

-       This is the description of the First commit.
+       Description of the First commit.
    ```

 5. To create the `Fourth.txt` file use: